grunwaldlab/heat-tree/README.md

 );
 ```

-Metadata tables should be tab-separated or comma-separated text with a `node_id` column that corresponds to node IDs in the newick string.
+Metadata tables should be tab-separated or comma-separated text with a column that corresponds to node IDs in the newick string.
+The column that contains node IDs is automaticly selected.

 ### Default Aesthetic Mappings